itemVerse/ItemVerse-UnitySDK/ReadMe.md

         ![스크린샷 2021-06-19 오후 9.29.23](https://user-images.githubusercontent.com/49587288/122645014-f998db80-d152-11eb-9b64-a80952f6fbd7.png)

-        As shown in the image above, if you select the "ItemNetStatus" object, you will see the SASEUL network settings in the Inspector view.
+        As shown in the image above, if you select the "ItemNetStatus" object in the Hierarchy view, you will see the SASEUL network settings in the "ItemNetStatus" script component in the Inspector view.
 Please set it by referring to the options description below.

         **options**